KYC Breach Timeline 0 records exposed 0 breaches

 Whatever happened to innocent until proven guilty?

-KYC — "Know Your Customer" — flips that on its head.
-Before you can open a bank account, buy bitcoin, or use most financial services, you must hand over your most sensitive personal data to prove you're not a criminal.
+Before you can open a bank account, buy bitcoin, or use most financial services, you must surrender your most sensitive personal data to prove you're not a criminal.

 Your passport.
 Your selfie.
 Your home address.
 Your bank statements.
-All stored in databases you'll never see, managed by companies you have no reason to trust.
+All stored in databases you'll never see.

 They promised your data would be safe.